nylas/nylas-ruby/README.md

 If it's your first time updating the ruby gems, you may be prompted for the username/password for rubygems.org.
 Members of the Nylas team can find that by doing `fetch-password rubygems`.

-## OAuth self-test
+## API self-tests

-Because it's very important that we don't break OAuth, we require releasers to run the OAuth self-test before releasing a version of the gem.
-The self-test is a small sinatra program which will ask you to click on a couple URLs.
-You need to make sure that following the URLs returns a working token.

-To set up the program, you need to copy `tests/credentials.rb.templates` as `test/credentials.rb` and edit the `APP_ID` and `APP_SECRET` with a working Nylas API app id and secret.
+Because it's critical that we don't break the SDK for our customers, we require releasers to run some tests before releasing a new version of the gem.
+The test programs are located in the test/ directory.
+To set up them up, you'll need to copy `tests/credentials.rb.templates` as `test/credentials.rb` and edit the `APP_ID` and `APP_SECRET` with a working Nylas API app id and secret.
 You also need to set up a `/callback` URL in the Nylas admin panel.

-You can then run the program using `cd tests && ruby -I../lib auth.rb`
+You can run the programs like this:
+`cd tests && ruby -I../lib auth.rb`
+`cd tests && ruby -I../lib system.rb`